lynch730/canvas_matlab_integration/README.md

 ## Setup
   1. Download a test zip file of student submissions on canvas to your default download location.
-  2. Download a recent Canvas gradebook as a CSV file and place in this folder.
+  2. Download a recent Canvas gradebook as a CSV file and place in this folder (only supports one section/CSV file).
-  3. Run "extract_submissions.m" to create a working folder for Canvas submissions in the Download folder.
+  3. Run "extract_submissions.m" to create a working folder for Canvas submissions in the Download folder (Note: this will only grade the generic "submissions.zip" file that canvas downloads).
   4. If not already done, it is recommended to "dock" scripts to MATLAB IDE using Ctrl+Shift+D.
-  5. Run "grade_submissions.m" to run student code alongside Canvas speedgrader.
+  5. Run "grade_submissions_manual.m" or "grade_submissions_auto.m" to run student code alongside Canvas.